Located in the Southland region

 There is no regular public transport to the Mavora Lakes.
 Transport connections are available from the end of the Greenstone Track to Glenorchy, or from the Divide on the Milford Road.

 Dogs can be taken into the park, but must be under control at all times.
 All dogs must be tethered on a leash in the camping areas and at hut sites.
+No dogs in huts.
 Clean up after your dog in amenity areas.

 Cats and other domestic animals are not permitted in Mavora Lakes Park.